 - Offers two copy trading platforms

-- Supports fiat and crypto payment solutions
+- Supports fiat and crypto payment methods

 Key Cons